johsteffens/primes/README.md

 # Prime generation in C, Python, Actinon
-The idea is showing the appearance and behavor of a simple algorithm across languages.

 primes.c, primes.py and primes.acn do the same thing:
 *   Compute all prime numbers up to including a specified maximum `p_max`